jvandertil/blog/src/blog/content/posts/2025-07-26_DynamicObjectCreationWithILEmit.md

     public static SomeId Create(Guid value) => new(value);
 }

-// Usage:
+// Example usage:
 public static T CreateId<T>(Guid value) where T : IIdFactory<T>
     => T.Create(value);
 ```

 If you can use this pattern, it's the cleanest and fastest option for this problem.

-## When Should You Use IL Emit?

-- You need to create many instances dynamically, and performance is **critical**.
-- All types share a predictable constructor.
-- You can't use static abstract factories (older .NET, or you don't control the types).

-If you need to support more complex signatures, or your code must run under AOT (where IL Emit isn't supported), consider using static interface members, source generators, or build-time code generation.

-## Summary
+## Closing thoughts

-IL Emit was a powerful solution for fast dynamic object creation when your types fit the pattern, especially before C# gained static abstract interface members.
+IL Emit was a powerful solution that I applied for fast dynamic object creation, especially before C# gained static abstract interface members.
 These days, the static abstract factory pattern is preferred where possible.
-Still, understanding IL Emit remains valuable for maintaining and reasoning about legacy code, or for specialized cases where modern language features aren't available.

-If you've identified dynamic creation as a bottleneck and your scenario matches, IL Emit is a tool worth knowing about—even if it's less often needed today.
+I still think that IL Emit is a tool worth knowing about—even if it's less often needed today.
+You never know when you might have to reach for it.